 Will Knight has spider webs tattooed on his elbows.
-They date from his years in the military -- long before he ever thought of becoming the world's best-known spider web farmer -- but at age 77 he's still pugnacious and full of piss and vinegar.
+They date from his years in the military -- long before he ever thought of becoming the world's best-known spider web farmer -- but he's still full of piss and vinegar.
 "You see this?" he asks, pointing to a framed advertisement for an old car, a 1926 Willys-Knight.
 "I'm gonna buy one of these and I'm gonna drive around town and I'm gonna paint on the door, 'This is a 1926 Willys-Knight driven by a 1926 Willy Knight'!"

-Buying an 80-year-old car isn't within everyone's budget, but we suspect that Will can afford it.
+Buying an 90-year-old car isn't within everyone's budget, but we suspect that Will can afford it.
 He's the proprietor of Knight's Spider Web Farm, a venture that seems perfectly suited to its owner and to its locale.
 Will, frankly, looks like a guy who would grow spider webs.

 He calls himself "Spiderwebman."
 He convinced the town to rename the road to his house "Spider Web Farm Road."
 (It helped that Will is also the town tax accessor.)

 And there are a lot of earth-friendly people in Vermont who look, at least to us, like they would buy a piece of delicate eco-art like a spider web.
 Obviously, they do.

 Will and his wife, Terry, first thought of "harvesting" spider webs and selling them as art in the late 1970s, although Will admits he first got the idea from a Girl Scout Manual.
 Terry was an artist, "into decoupage," Will recalls.
 "She knew that you could glue things onto things."
 Will was a cabinetmaker by trade.
 The two enjoyed the artistry of spider webs, and figured that if you could somehow stick them onto wood, you could find people to buy them.